 This kind of algae usually appears with general bad water quality.
 It dose like lower flow, as well as high flow areas.
 It is in my opinion the hardest to get rid of, because it creates many branches and stays for a longer time.
 You need to do a lot of extra maintenance and remove manually as much as you can.
 It easily comes of when using your fingers.
 You have to pinch it a little and pull so you won’t damage the leaves.
 If you wanna get rid of it completely you must be consistent and remove even smallest piece of it once you see it.
 More water changes helps.
 Treating with excel and peroxide does not do the job.
 Don’t let it grow to the size from the picture.
 If you did it means that you really doing poor job in maintenance.

 This kind of stuff should be used in the worst cases and when there is many kids of algae.
 Try to avoid this kind of solutions and use it when you really must and only temporary.
 Algae treatments with copper will affect plants in your aquarium first before algae.
 It may be toxic as well for plants and fish.

-The best way to prevent algae in a planted set-up.
-Strong plants growth, good balance in the water and proper fertilizing is a key.
-As well as proper light intensity and lighting period.
-Good filtration and water flow also helps a lot.
+The best way to prevent algae in a planted set-up is: strong plants growth, good balance between light intensity and duration, amount of available organics and nutrients in water by proper dosing and regular water changes, proper amount for kind of substrate, good filtration and water flow also helps a lot.
 Prevent aquarium from direct sunlight and add some clean up crew like amano shrimps, ottos, plecos etc. Plants produce allelochemicals which may also have big influence in restricting algal growth.
 Healthy, well-planted aquarium shouldn’t encounter bad algal blooms when everything else is proper.